 Zenni and EyeBuyDirect allow you to sort frames by price so you can easily find glasses in the price range you’re looking for.

-However, you can filter their selection for frames that are available to be mailed to you for their free Home Try-On Program.
+You can also filter their selection for frames that are available to be mailed to you for their free Home Try-On Program.

-A nice feature that both Zenni and EyeBuyDirect have on their product pages are customer reviews and ratings for the frame.
-They both also have a virtual try-on feature where you can upload a photo of yourself to see how you’ll look with the glasses.
+They also all have a virtual try-on feature where you can either upload a photo of yourself or use your webcam in real-time to see how you’ll look with the glasses.

-In addition to their website, they also have an excellent iOS app that you can use to try glasses on virtually, order, and pay using Apple Pay.
+In addition to their website, Warby Parker has an excellent iOS app that you can use to try glasses on virtually, order, and pay using Apple Pay.

 If you get stuck or need help at any point during the ordering process, each company offers help via phone, live chat, or email.